 “The ache for home lives in all of us, the safe place where we can go as we are and not be questioned.” – Maya Angelou

 Home has always meant life to me.
 In its least form it provides safety from the elements, though some must fend off other vultures within their walls.
-Yet, full of its promised offering it brings sanctuary, restoration, healing.
+Full of its promised offering it brings sanctuary, restoration, healing.
 A good sleep, a shared meal, laughter…the courage to imagine.

 I don’t know who it was who said “Home is Heaven for beginners.”
 My home certainly is.
-Or, as I often say, “On the highway to enlightenment I’m taking the local.”
-I guess that’s a funny way of saying I am very grateful for my home.
+I am very grateful for my home.
 I have a lot to be thankful for.

 “This is the bright home in which I live, this is where I ask my friends to come,